nolanlawson/memory-leaks-2020/markdown.md

 So throughout my career, I've dealt with a lot of memory leaks.
 This is just a partial list of things that I've seen leaking in web applications.
 Basically everything can leak!

-In most cases, the solutions are not complicated: call "unsubscribe", or "disconnect", or "removeListener", or whatever.
+In most cases, the solutions are not that complicated: call "unsubscribe", or "disconnect", or "removeListener", or whatever.
 But you have to actually know to do this and be diligent about it.

 ---